jasonlue/jasonlue.github.io/_posts/2019-09-09-clustered-hashing-modify-on-iteration.md

 ## Iteration

 Iteration on open addressing hash table is straight-forward.
 Goes through every item in the table, skipping empty positions.
+With `inserted` and `visited`, we iterate `inserted` first.
+For each item in the table, we ignore if it's in the `visited` list.
+At the same time, remove the item from `visited` because it's already iterated and the item is unique in the hash table to keep visited as short as possible.

 ```c++
 ///given position, find the next non-empty item. pass -1 to get the first one. return Capacity() if no more.